 NEW!
 In an effort to improve our user experience, multiple processes have been consolidated into one new form!
 Tell us about the events, programs, resources, or student services you need help promoting and what type of graphic design support you may need in our new marketing request form.
 After you've submitted, we'll help design any promotional materials you may need and post to the appropriate channels!

 Learn more about our communication channels to help get the word out and submit our marketing request form below:

 The DVC calendar is one of the best ways to promote events to students, employees, and external audiences.
 Tell us about your upcoming event using the form; we'll get it on our calendar and send you a link you can share with faculty, staff, and students!
 The marketing team typically reviews and publishes events on Fridays.
 We recommend submitting events as early as possible, as people's schedules fill up fast!

-The marketing and communications office maintains the primary Facebook, Instagram, Twitter, and LinkedIn channels for DVC.
+The marketing team maintains the primary Facebook, Instagram, Twitter, and LinkedIn channels for DVC.
 These are great outlets to engage students and the community.
 Events, important dates and deadlines, and on-campus activities are just some of the many things we promote on these accounts.